Polytheism refers to any philosophy which claims that there are multiple supreme creators of the universe.

 Humans assume that all contradictions are false.
 Any worldview that does not allow for this assumption to be rationally justified is deductively false.

-Premise 1: If anyone is not the author of every aspect of reality, then his authority is insufficient to rationally guarantee the behavior of reality.
+Premise 1: If anyone is not the author of every aspect of creation, then his authority is insufficient to rationally guarantee the behavior of creation.

-Premise 2: Under polytheism, no one is the author of every aspect of reality.
+Premise 2: Under polytheism, no one is the author of every aspect of creation.

-Conclusion: Therefore, under polytheism, no one has the authority to rationally guarantee the behavior of reality.
+Conclusion: Therefore, under polytheism, no one has the authority to rationally guarantee the behavior of creation.

-Humans assume that reality is non-contradictory.
+Humans assume that creation is non-contradictory.
 Under polytheism, there can ultimately be no reason to hold to this assumption, making it an irrational assumption.
-This makes polytheism deductively false.

 In Printed Form